 Our lady Martha has instructions for this cute recycled magazine tree but for some reason she spray paints it and adds glitter (Martha loves her glitter!!).
-Not a green idea, so please, please, please, don't rush out and buy the stuff.
+Not too green for sure, so please, please, please, don’t rush out and buy the stuff.
 The tree looks perfectly sweet without it.

 My own version of this tree for the Ottawa Citizen is slightly different as I used a regular size magazine and mine has three tiers.
 Here are the instructions to make my version of these cute little trees.